kroy92/mcp-playwright-pytest-agent/README.md

 This means that by just using the decorator, your function becomes a fully integrated tool that the agent can **autonomously decide** to call during test execution.

-Certainly!
-Here’s your improved, tutorial-style explanation for “Bring your own MCP server,” now with **key imports included for each code snippet** so readers know exactly where each class or function comes from.
-This matches your previous sections in tone and clarity.

 ## Bring Your Own MCP Server